 For that reason, we’ve put together this helpful list of the very best smartphones for kids, with the needs of the youngest users specifically in mind.

-The first thing we looked at for a first smartphone was cost: you don’t necessarily want to be paying a lot for a child’s phone, so we’ve capped the budget at £100 for a handset on pay-as-you-go.
+The first thing we looked at for a first smartphone was cost: you don’t necessarily want to be paying a lot for a child’s phone, so none of these are going to break the bank.

 Size was also a consideration – as larger phones aren’t always suitable for little hands!